Talk to a lawyer

 1. Right to Fair Compensation

 Landowners must receive fair compensation based on market value.
 In rural areas, compensation can be up to four times the market value, while in urban areas, it can be twice the market value.
-This includes:
+Compensation includes:

 • Market value of the land